cleichner/pipeline/README.md

 * source -- continuously prints numbers on --out-port
 * read -- reads from stdin and pushes to --out-port
-* work -- reads from --in-ports and double the input and puts it on --out-port
+* work -- reads from --in-ports, doubles the input, and puts it on --out-port
 * sink -- reads from --in-ports and prints what it reads to stdout

 To set up a pipeline like this: